Ergothioneine: Metabolism and sources

 Ergothioneine has been found in bacteria, plants, and animals, sometimes at millimolar levels.
-Foods found to contain ergothioneine include liver, kidney, black beans, kidney bean, and oat bran, with the highest levels in bolete and oyster mushrooms.
+Foods found to contain ergothioneine include liver, kidney, black beans, kidney bean, and oat bran, with the highest levels in bolete and oyster mushrooms, especially in Pleurotus citrinopileatus.
 Levels can be variable, even within species and some tissues can contain much more than others.
 In the human body, the largest amounts of ergothioneine are found in erythrocytes, eye lens, semen, and skin.

 Although many species contain ergothioneine, only a few make it; the others absorb it from their diet or, in the case of plants, from their environment.
 Biosynthesis has been detected in Actinomycetota, such as Mycobacterium smegmatis and certain fungi, such as Neurospora crassa.

 The metabolic pathway to produce ergothioneine starts with the methylation of histidine to produce histidine betaine (hercynine).
 The sulfur atom is then incorporated from cysteine.
 The biosynthetic genes of ergothioneine have been described in Mycobacterium smegmatis, Neurospora crassa, and Schizosaccharomyces pombe.

 Other species of bacteria, such as Bacillus subtilis, Escherichia coli, Proteus vulgaris, and Streptococcus, as well as fungi in the Saccharomycotina cannot make ergothioneine.